fcarnevale/codehabit/codehabitinfo.md

+xjquery to show/hide checkin forms xajax for checkin xfallback behavior if js/jquery is off

+use chosen plugin for tags on the checkin form (rails, ruby, python, CSS, html, etc) x-create models and associations x-add chosen plugin
+-seeds.rb file to populate initial tags, and rake db:seed

-xjquery to show/hide checkin forms xajax for checkin xfallback behavior if js/jquery is off add checkboxes for tags on the checkin form (rails, ruby, python, CSS, html, etc) make copy more self-evident on show form link - add "(optional)" simple mobile formatting checkin stats ajax auto save on checkin form
+make copy more self-evident on show form link - add "(optional)" checkin stats minimal mobile version ajax auto save on checkin form
 7. post functionality - figure out how to format code within posts - use checkboxes for tagging? "rails ruby python django java general other" etc
 7a. post show view